Maximum Radiation Efficiency of Arbitrarily-Shaped Implantable Antennas: Computational Tools

 Concerning implanted antennas, radiation efficiency is one of the most important performance metrics.
 The performance is generally low due to the lossy tissues surrounding the antenna.
-The previously studied limits~\cite{Skrivervik_Bosiljevac_Sipus_FundamentalBoundsForImplantedAntennas, Gao_RulesOfThumbToAssessLossesOfImplantedAntennasEuCAP21} considered cycle-mean radiated power $P_\T{rad}$ and cycle-mean power absorbed by the lossy biological tissues $P_\T{tis}$.
+The previously studied limits~\cite{Skrivervik_Bosiljevac_Sipus_FundamentalBoundsForImplantedAntennas, Gao_RulesOfThumbToAssessLossesOfImplantedAntennasEuCAP21} considered cycle-mean radiated power $P_\T{rad}$ and cycle-mean power absorbed by the lossy biological tissues $P_\T{tis}$ due to near-field losses and field propagation through the host body.

-Within the hybrid method shown in the previous section~\ref{sec:hybrid}, ohmic losses in the antenna can also be considered and separated from the total loss.
+Within the hybrid method shown in Appendix~\ref{app:hybrid}, ohmic losses in the antenna can also be considered and separated from the total loss.
 Similarly to~\cite{Jelinek-MaxRadEffImplantedAntennaHybrid, Algarp2022, Liska_MaxRadEffImplantableAntennaEuCAP2023}, the upper bound on radiation is here formulated as the optimal current density, which realizes the highest radiation efficiency.
 The expansion coefficients~$I_n$ are taken as the degrees of freedom in this optimization problem.
 Explicitly, the radiated power~$P_\T{rad}$ over the total power~$P_\T{tot}$ supplied to the system is maximized

 where